A new set of Community-based Rehabilitation (CBR) Guidelines have been developed.

-There are an estimated 650 million disabled people in the world and there is a growing body of evidence that identifies people with disabilities as among the poorest of the poor.
+There are an estimated one billion disabled people in the world and there is a growing body of evidence that identifies people with disabilities as among the poorest of the poor.
 Despite this, there is no mention of disability in any of the Millennium Development Goals (MDGs), their targets or indicators.
 Unless people with disabilities are included, none of the MDGs will be met.
 The UN Convention on the Rights of Persons with Disabilities has also highlighted the importance of including disabled people in development programmes.

 © Shumon Ahmed/CDD

 What is CBR?

 Community-based rehabilitation (CBR) is a bottom-up, multi-sector strategy that works towards "community-based inclusive development" by including community stakeholders, including people with disabilities, in development programmes.
 This approach is expected to impact on millions of people with disabilities in developing countries, many of whom currently live in situations of poverty and exclusion.

 The new set of guidelines explain in practical terms how CBR programmes can be used to implement the CRPD in low and middle income countries.
 The guidelines are designed to support the inclusion of people with disabilities in health, education, livelihood, social, skills training and other services at community level.
 The guidelines have a strong focus on empowerment by facilitating the inclusion of disabled people, their family members, and community in all development and community decision-making processes.